mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 nodes (which actively participate in carrying tasks such as mappers and reducers).

 A small cluster might have one master node and 5 worker nodes.
-Large clusters might have hundreds or thousands of worker nodes.
+Large clusters might have tens, hundreds or thousands of worker nodes.

 <a class="top-link hide" href="#top">↑</a>